MartinOvington/giga-the-sorcerer/README.md

 ### Level generation

-The basic level generation is similar to CS50's Zelda, in that there is initially a central play area consisting of randomly generated flat tiles and a square boundary around these.
+The basic level generation is similar to Legend of 50, in that there is initially a central play area consisting of randomly generated flat tiles and a square boundary around these.
 The proportion of the flat tiles is changes slightly to have more plain tiles, as otherwise it looked cluttered.
 Once the basic tiles are generated, a set number of obstacles are randomly placed in the play area and these have a random chance of being a chest.
 Obstacles cannot spawn on the player starting location, as this causes the player to become stuck.
 A set number of slime enemies are then added such that they are not spawned exactly on an obstacle where they would get stuck.
 In order to avoid the player from getting swamped by enemies when they first enter the game, all enemies are placed outside of the agro distance of the start position of the player.
 The actual spawn pattern area is then a rectangle of the play area with a circular hole in the middle representing the player and their agro radius.

 ### Chests